Programs to help you grow your perspective—and your skill set

 Most of our areas of study are available as minors.
 Oftentimes, business students will pursue a liberal arts minor, and vice-versa.
 In addition, the following specialized minors are offered:

 The Business Administration Minor is designed for Liberal Arts students seeking a general introduction to the core principles of business.
 The minor is 15 credits, with six of the credits offering you the choice to pursue a preferred area of interest.
 Combined with a Liberal Arts degree, this minor prepares you to lead with additional business skills in the operational aspects of your chosen field.

 Liberal Arts Minor

 Students completing a Bachelor of Science in Business Administration (BSBA) have the option of completing the 12-credit Liberal Arts Minor.
-This minor facilitates exploration in the liberal arts with flexible course offerings, ranging from English, History, Humanities and the Social Sciences.
+This minor facilitates exploration in the liberal arts with flexible course offerings, including English, History, Humanities, the Social Sciences, and Civic Leadership & Politics.
 Combined with a BSBA, this minor adds the benefit of additional perspectives and discourse on topics in the arts and sciences, helping you to further strengthen your critical thinking and communication skills.